MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ![Connectivity page image](./media/microsoft-identity-manager-2016-connector-genericcsv/connectivity.png)

-On this page is where you specify the locations of the CSV files:
+The locations of the following CSV files are specified on this page:

 * **Users File**: The fully qualified path of the CSV file that contains the user records and their attribute values.
 This file is required.
 * **Groups File**: The fully qualified path of the CSV file that contains the group records.
 This file is optional.